 Why is this?
-Well, because I think the best time of the year to be in Australia is during the winter season of June to August.
+Well, because I think it's best to visit Australia in winter, from June to August.

-No, I’m not crazy (I think).
-There are plenty of factors that make the land down under an attractive place to visit in the colder seasons.
+No, I'm not crazy (I think).
+Plenty of factors make the land down under an attractive place to visit in the colder seasons.

 Here are five reasons why you should visit Australia during winter.